Southern Australia Tour Plus • View Itinerary

 |

 You’ve arrived in the South Australian capital, known for its well-preserved churches and well-admired cuisine.
 Did you know that Adelaide boasts more restaurants per capita than any other city in Australia?
-After a cultural walking tour through the city’s Botanic Gardens with an Aboriginal Guide, and an Adelaide city tour, the afternoon is yours to see just how many you can sample – we have a few recommendations, including a visit to the epic Central Market, where you can try green ant gin with cheese, among so many other delicacies.
+After a city orientation tour, the afternoon is yours to see just how many you can sample – we have a few recommendations, including a visit to the epic Central Market, where you can try green ant gin with cheese, among so many other delicacies (own expense).

 Crowne Plaza Adelaide